How to Snowboard in Icy Conditions

 Control Your Speed

 Recognizing hazards on the mountain is very similar to the practice of defensive driving.
 We can't always control the conditions that we encounter, but being aware of our surroundings gives us the ability to navigate through them in a controlled manner.
 If you see a glossy sheen on the surface ahead of you, go ahead and slow down.
+Ice and high speeds usually do not work well together.
 Anticipate that other skiers and snowboarders probably won't take the same precautions, and develop a defensive strategy for avoiding these moving hazards.
+Being in control of your board is the number one thing you can do to stay safe in all snow conditions.

 Find the Good Snow